Cal Raleigh Preview, Player Props: Mariners vs. Angels

 Cal Raleigh At The Plate

-- Among the qualifying hitters in MLB play, he ranks 124th in batting average, 106th in on-base percentage, and 44th in slugging.
+- Among qualifying hitters, he ranks 117th in batting average, while his on-base percentage ranks 103rd and he is 37th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.